qmx/core.nix/home-manager/claude/commands/commit.md

 ## Your task

-Based on the local changes, take one of these two options:
+Based on the local changes:

-* if the local changes are roughly of one logical task and unit of work, create a single commit and go ahead and commit it.
+* If the local changes are one logical unit of work, create a single commit.
-* if there are multiple seemingly unrelated units of work present, first ask and give a bullet point per commit you are planning to do in the stack.
-Keep the stack to 5 commits or fewer.
-Don't make commits before you asked and presented the plan of the stack.
+* If there are multiple unrelated units of work, split them into separate granular commits (up to 5).
+Do this automatically without asking - just proceed with the granular commits.

 ## Reminders